Chocolive24/Chocolive24.github.io/src/content/blog/raytracing_one_weekend_cuda.md

 # Avoid recursion when rays bounce.

-The next chapter introcudes the first material type we apply to our sphere which is the diffuse material also called matte.
+The next chapter introduces the first material type we apply to our sphere which is the diffuse material also called matte.
 Light that reflects off a diffuse surface has its direction randomized but it might also be absorbed rather than reflected.
-The darker the surfacer the more the light is absorbded.
-The first implementation of reflected rays on diffuse surfaces is quite naive and reflectes the rays in a totally random direction using a rejection method to generate a correct random vector.
-It also ommit the fact that the function is recursive and can call itself a sufficient number of times to cause a stackoverflow in our CUDA code context.
+The darker the surface the more the light is absorbed.

+The first implementation of reflected rays on diffuse surfaces is quite naive and reflects the rays in a totally random direction using a rejection method to generate a correct random vector.
+It also ommits the fact that the function is recursive and can call itself a sufficient number of times to cause a stackoverflow in our CUDA code context.
 That's why I followed the adivce from the CUDA post and decided to already put a max ray bounce limit in the CalculatePixelColor() device function:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c++
   __device__  [[nodiscard]] static Color CalculatePixelColor(
       const RayF& r, Hittable** world, curandState* local_rand_state) noexcept {